 Residential clients will want occasional help with home repair or remodeling projects, while commercial clients may want property management services like move-out repairs more often.

-Whatever your client’s home improvement project might be, you’ll need the right tools for the job.
-Use this as a basic handyman tool shopping list when you head to the hardware store:
+Whatever your client’s home improvement project or emergency repair might be, you’ll need the right tools for the job.
+Pick up these basic handyman tools when you head to the hardware store:

 - Allen wrenches